-The table in Note 3(b) summarises the impact of an increase / decrease of the MSCI Emerging Markets Index (AUD unhedged) on the Scheme's net assets attributable to unitholders at 30 June 2024.
-The analysis is based on the assumptions that the index increased / decreased by 15% (2023: 15%) with all other variables held constant and that the fair value of the Scheme's portfolio of equity securities moved according to the historical correlation with the index.
+The table in Note 3(b) summarises the impact of an increase/decrease of the MSCI All Countries World Accumulation Index (ex Australia) ("MSCI" Index) on the Scheme's net assets attributable to unitholders at 30 June 2024.
+The analysis is based on the assumptions that the index increased/decreased by 15% (2023: 15%) with all other variables held constant and that the fair value of the Scheme's portfolio of listed equity securities and derivatives moved in correlation with the index.
 The impact mainly arises from the possible change in the fair value of listed equities.